Latin Language and Literature – Field of study catalogue MU

-This study programme represents an exciting journey to the origins of European culture and erudition.
-It enables students to get to know the thoughts and works of famous ancient writers, scholars, philosophers, generals, and politicians in their original form, as these works form the basis of the European values of humanity.
-The programme also enables students to get acquainted with the ancient Greco-Roman world in a broad context.
+This study programme enables students to get to know the thoughts and works of famous ancient writers, scholars, philosophers, generals, and politicians in their original form, as these works constitute the firm basis of the European values of humanity; the programme further enables students to become acquainted with the ancient Greco-Roman world in a broad context.

 After successfully completing his/her studies the graduate is able to: